jpmorganchase/AIKYA/docs/run-experiment.md

 # AIKYA Federated Learning - Experiment Guide

-Learn how to run your first federated learning experiment using AIKYA's fraud detection capabilities.
+**⚠️ Aikya is a Proof of Concept project and not meant for production usage**

 This guide walks you through conducting experiments with multiple datasets and federated learning algorithms.

 ## Table of Contents